wighawag/hardhat-deploy/README.md

 The reason why buidler-deploy save chainId in the `.chainId` fie is both for

 - safety: so that if you were to change the network to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
-- ability to know the chainId without requring to be connected to a node (and so not dependent on buidler.config.js settings)
+- ability to know the chainId without requring to be connected to a node (and so not dependent on buidler.config.js settings).
+Useful for `export` task.

 ## Tasks